SpeedCodeNpo/ng-exercises/README.md

 - Stackblitz solution project link:

-### Assignment title :

-- Implement atomic design with an atom component

 ### Assignment spec :

 ### Manually add routing to an existing app

 - In the index.html add <base href="/">
 - Create an AppRoutingModule
 - Import the AppRouteModule into AppModule

+### Create routing from home-page to 2 more components
+- Create 3 components in a 'pages' folder : home, comp1 & comp2.
+- Have the app comp call the home comp.
+- In the home comp create 2 <a> tags one for each of the 2 components.

+### Send params using Route Parameter
+- Inside comp1 create a route url that passes the word "Hello" to comp2.

 ### Screenshot of the page before user input :